 About Crystal Hendricks-Kretzer

 Crystal Hendricks-Kretzer is Taproot’s Director of Marketing and Communications.
 During the day, she thinks endlessly about content marketing strategy and how to activate nonprofits, volunteers, and companies in pro bono service.
-At night, you can find her doing pro bono for local workforce development agencies and petting her foster dog.
+At night, you can find her doing pro bono for a local workforce development agency and petting her foster dog.